 Retire in Concord, North Carolina?

-Overview: Only 20 miles northeast of Charlotte in south central North Carolina, comfortable Concord is the Cabarrus County seat and one of the oldest cities in the Charlotte metro area.
-It started out in 1750 and has boomed by 220% within the last 10 or 15 years.
+Overview: Only 20 miles northeast of Charlotte in south central North Carolina, comfortable Concord is the Cabarrus County seat.
+It started out in 1750 and is one of the oldest cities in the Charlotte metro area.

 Essentially an exurb of Charlotte, Concord boasts three historic districts with elegant homes from the late-1800s and early-1900s.
 The North Union district contains Memorial Garden, a three-acre 1804 botanic garden paradise.
 The engaging downtown includes the county's historic courthouse, the Concord Museum, a working pottery studio, art galleries, restaurants, antique stores and the popular Piedmont Farmers' Market.
 The Cabarrus County Arts Council manages galleries and The Davis Theatre, which hosts concerts, film screenings, and professional stage works.
 Concord is also the home of the Charlotte Motor Speedway, a NASCAR office and numerous professional racing teams.